lucemans/discord-guidelines/justloliehh/moderation-guidelines.md

 # Moderation Guidelines
-Welcome to the justloliehh Discord Moderation guidelines!
+Welcome to the Justloliehh Discord Moderation guidelines!
 This document aims to clarify the rules and procedures used within the discord by the moderation staff.
 Please do keep in mind that any and all content of this document are mere guidelines to strive for and are allowed to be overruled on a case-by-case basis if deemed appropriate by staff.

 ## Channels & Usage